-Bloom the powdered gelatin by placing the 1/4 cup cold water in a small bowl.
-Sprinkle the powdered gelatin over the water, then quickly stir using a small whisk or fork until it starts to thicken.
+Bloom the powdered gelatin: Put the cold water in a small bowl.
+Sprinkle the powdered gelatin over the water.
+Quickly stir using a small whisk or fork until it starts to thicken.
 Set aside and let it sit to fully gel, about 5 minutes.

-Completely submerge the immersion blender into the glaze and blend without raising above the glaze to avoid air bubbles forming.
-If using food color, add gel a couple drops at a time until desired color is reached, and blend thoroughly.
+Completely submerge the immersion blender into the glaze and blend without raising above the glaze to prevent air bubbles from forming.
+If using food color, add a couple drops at a time until desired color is reached.
+Blend thoroughly.

-Transfer the glaze into any type of pouring vessel like a quart container or liquid measuring cup pitcher.
+Transfer the glaze into any type of pouring vessel like a heat-proof quart container or heat-proof liquid measuring cup.
 Let it sit, giving it a stir every 5 minutes until the glaze reaches 90 to 94 F on an instant read thermometer.

 While you wait for the glaze to cool, set up your glazing station.
 Line a sheet tray bigger than your cake with a piece of parchment paper.
 Place a pint container or bowl upside down on top of the parchment.
 Use something sturdy as this will act as a platform for your cake and make it easier to clean the edges once glazed.

 Once the glaze has reached 94 F, take your cake out of the freezer and place on top of the upside-down bowl or whatever you are using as your "platform."
-Pour the glaze over the cake starting from the center, then continue to pour in a circular motion outward.
-Once all the sides are coated gently tap the sheet tray on the counter to shake off any excess glaze.
+Pour the glaze over the cake starting from the center.
+Continue to pour in a circular motion outward.
+Once all the sides are coated gently, tap the sheet tray on the counter to shake off any excess glaze.

 Let the cake sit for 1 to 2 minutes until the glaze is completely set.
 Use a small paring knife to trim off any glaze drippage and then use a large offset spatula to gently transfer the cake to your serving platter.